timmaffett/xcodefluttercolordebugging/README.md

 You will find the complete range of all the possible stylings available using Chalk Dart within the documentation for [Dart/Flutter ChalkDart package](https://pub.dev/packages/chalkdart) at [https://pub.dev/packages/chalkdart](https://pub.dev/packages/chalkdart)

 I have been meaning to create this extension for several years, since I added the PR to VSCode to completely support the entire set of ANSI styling ESC sequences.
 Sorry it took so long! 😆 :laughing:

+## Details

+This extension only activates itself on the Mac OSX platform and does absolutely nothing on any other platforms.

+This extension looks for the string `[^ESC]` within messages sent to the debug console and replaces the string with a proper ASCII ESC 27 (\u001B) character so that the debug console is able to format the message with the proper colors/styles appropriately.

 ## Release Notes